Mic-Firapat/Mic-Firapat/README.md

-Hi I'm a French student in computer sciences.
-I'm learning how to use github in order to complete multiple college's projects for now.
+Hi I'm a French major in computer sciences.
+This GitHub has been mostly used to complete universitary projects for now.
 I'm currently learning/using Python, C, Prolog, HTML/CSS, SQL, Js, Java and PHP.